enisgjinii/TimeSculptor/README.md

 ## License
 ISC License

-For any issues or feedback, please contact [author email if available].
+For any questions or feedback, please contact [support@calarapp.com](mailto:support@calarapp.com).
+We're here to help you make the most of your time! 🕒🖥️

-Thank you for using Calar! 🕒🖥️